brocklab/pycashier/README.md

 ## Usage

-Pycashier has one required argument which is the directory containing the fastq's you wish to process.
+Pycashier has one required argument which is the directory containing the fastq or sam files you wish to process.

 ```bash
 cashier ./fastqs